nubart/blog-en/_posts/2020-03-24-platform-controlled-access-online-content.md

 We believe that with this emergency initiative, adapted to these times of crisis, we can help support SMEs and small businesses.
 On our side, we hope that this concept will help us keep our great production team active.

-If you are interested in this option, write to us or call us and we will send you a demo.
+If you are interested in this option, <a href="mailto:info@nubart.eu">write to us</a> and we will send you a demo.

 <sup>(Cover image: [Matthewafflecat by Pixabay](https://pixabay.com/users/mattthewafflecat-4607220/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4941916){:target="_blank"}) </sup>